jetdillo/Laniakea/README.md

    * Post-boot Ansible provisioning playbook to add packages & configs for the SVROS BV80 BotVac

 * setup_ros.yml
    * A basic provisioning playbook to install a specified version of ROS onto a host.
 You will need to tweak the hosts: line to the system/inventory entry you want to deploy to.
 The ``make_sd.yml`` playbook generates images w/ ROS Indigo Igloo already installed on it.
-You should only need to use this on a system/series of systems that don't have ROS already installed(like, say, a chaser/maintenance laptop).
+You should only need to use this on a system/series of systems that don't have ROS already installed(like, say, a chaser/maintenance laptop or a Raspberry Pi that already has Ubuntu of some stripe installed on it).

 How to run: